AtillaYasar/content-that-talks/README.md

 plan is modularity and importability, building the groundwork for projects around this idea. not a "install these 3 lines to use my app" kinda thing. ofcourse ill be the main user of this repo for a while. and am mostly building it for myself, tho expecting others will find it useful.

+### even more concrete:
+copypast things ive made in the past to interact with tts and chatgpt apis